hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `value` - (Required) Value of the flag.

+The optional `settings.active_directory_config` subblock supports:

+* `domain` - (Required) The domain name for the active directory (e.g., mydomain.com).
+    Can only be used with SQL Server.

 The optional `settings.backup_configuration` subblock supports:

 * `binary_log_enabled` - (Optional) True if binary logging is enabled.